 A one-way video interview — also called an asynchronous video interview or pre-recorded video interview — is a screening method where candidates record video responses to pre-set questions on their own time, without a live interviewer present.
 Recruiters review the recordings later, making it one of the most efficient ways to screen candidates at scale.

-One-way video interviews have become a standard part of the hiring process for companies ranging from startups to enterprises.
-If you've been invited to one (or you're considering using them for your team), this guide covers everything you need to know — how they work, what to expect, and tips for both candidates and employers.
+One-way video interviews became a standard part of the hiring process for companies ranging from startups to enterprises.
+More recently, many teams have shifted from video to AI voice interviews — where candidates have a spoken conversation with an AI interviewer instead of recording video.
+This guide covers how one-way video interviews work, what to expect, and how the newer voice-based approach compares, for both candidates and employers.

 How Does a One-Way Video Interview Work?